hawkinsw/CS5138/Assignment2/Scooby.md

 $ cdecl explain "int (*main) (int, char * *, char * *)"
 ```

 Woah, so much easier to read and just what we expected based on our C knowledge of the signature of `main`.
 Note: Yes, there *is* a third parameter to `main` and almost everyone (including me) forgets that it is there.
-The third argument is a pointer to the environment variables.
+The third argument is a pointer to the values of environment variables.

 So, what have we learned?
-We learned that the function called at `0x10a8` will call the function whose address is its first parameter.
+We learned that the function called at `0x10a8` will call the function whose address is in its first parameter.
 Use your knowledge of the System V Calling Convention to determine the address passed in the first argument to `__libc_start_main`.
 Record the address as your response to Question 6.
 It should look eerily similar to `$MAIN`.

 Yes, that *was* a bunch of work just to determine that the instructions starting at address `$MAIN` do, indeed, constitute the `main` function of `scooby_slim`.
 I think it was worth it!

 ### The Main Course

 Take a quick scan of the instructions starting at `$MAIN`.
-What we can see is that there are no `jmp` instructions between `$MAIN` and the `ret` at `1264`.
+What we can see is that there are no `jmp` instructions between `$MAIN` and the `ret` at `1267`.
 Without a `jmp`, there's really no way for the function repeat any instructions.
 If no instructions are repeated, then there *probably* isn't a loop.

-Remember that our goal is to find and analysis a function that copies memory -- our working hypothesis is that a function that copies memory uses a loop.
+Remember that our goal is to find and analyse a function that copies memory -- our working hypothesis is that a function that copies memory uses a loop.
 This assumption is not altogether bad and we will continue to grant the premise until proven wrong.

 That means our inscrutable instructions are somewhere else.
 But, where?

-Assuming the identity of the CPU for a moment, we will branch out from the `main` function through `call`s at `1219`, `122a`, `1241` and `1259`. `objdump` properly recognizes that the calls at `122a` and `1259` are to `calloc` and `printf` respectively (through the PLT).
-Because those are functions provided by the standard library, we will assume that they are not the ones that we want to analyze for malicious behavior.
+Assume the identity of the CPU for a moment.
+We will branch out from the `main` function through `call`s at `121c`, `122d`, `1244` and `125c`. `objdump` properly recognizes that the calls at `122d` and `125c` are to `calloc` and `printf`, respectively (through the PLT).
+Because those are functions are provided by the standard library, we will assume that they are not the ones that we want to analyse for malicious behavior.

-That leaves us to analyse the code beginning at the addresses `11c1` and `0x1169`.
+That leaves us to analyse the code beginning at the addresses `11c1` and `1169`.
 We will assume (for grammatical purposes) that the code beginning at these addresses are functions.

 ### I'll Help With the Shorter One